olkb/orders/README.md

 # Order Status

-I manage all of the shipping myself right now, and occasionally get help from a local shop that does larger scale fulfillment.
+Shipping is managed by just two people, and we occasionally get help from a local shop that does larger scale fulfillment.
 Below is a list of the current shipping queue that gets fulfilled in order (oldest first) as the parts become available to ship.
-If you see "combined with" with an order that still exists, this is still unmerged, and will be taken care of before shipping.
-Any orders that are displayed as ##########-1 were split off of the main order for some reason, and will be shipped separately.

 Queue positions may increase as RMAs usually get placed at the front of the line.

-*This page was last generated on December 11, 2019 at 11:45 PM EST and is updated daily.
+*This page was last generated on December 13, 2019 at 19:14 GMT+1 and was updated manually.
 The Github repo for this page is available here: [https://github.com/olkb/orders](https://github.com/olkb/orders)*

  1. 100005551
  2. 100006014